jnduli/blog_jnduli.co.ke/content/drafts/handling_noise_in_my_head.rst

 future e.g. what will happen (worry).

 I subconsciously like this feeling and sometimes catch myself looking for something to complain or be angry with.
-I also look for someone to validate my feelings, which ends up with a one sided conversations about my problems and complaints.
-I won't notice solutions the other person suggests since I'm too fixated on my problems.
+I'll look for someone to validate my feelings, having a one sided conversations about my problems and complaints.
+I won't notice solutions they suggest since I'm too fixated on my problems.
 Later on, when I reflect on what they said is when I'll see their solution and angle.

 What seems to work for me is: